JonathanGawrych/ScratchWork/README.md

 ### PermuteCombinations

 Sometimes you want permutations and combinations.
 [Permutations](https://en.wikipedia.org/wiki/Permutation) are the arrangement of a list in different orders (123, 132, 213, 231, 312, 321).
 [Combinations](https://en.wikipedia.org/wiki/Combination) are a subset of items from a set (from 123, combinations of 2: 12, 13, 23).
 At other times you want both permutations and combinations simultaneously of the same set (from 123, combinations of 2: 12, 21, 13, 31, 23, 32).
 This project demonstrates all three.
 It uses [Lexicographic Order](https://en.wikipedia.org/wiki/Permutation#Generation_in_lexicographic_order) in order to rearrange the elements.

-### x64x86IntrinsicShim.h

-One might want to do 128 bit addition/multiplication.
-Another reason is to do a 64 bit operation and check the overflow.
-This is the case for [GenTrees](#gentrees), when calculating Catalan numbers, we can easily overflow.
-This leads to the intrinsics [\_umul128](https://msdn.microsoft.com/en-us/library/3dayytw9.aspx) and [\_addcarry_u64](https://software.intel.com/en-us/node/523867) avaiable in x64, but not in x86.
-These this shim allows x86 use, with the multiplication based off of https://stackoverflow.com/a/46924301/1248889, and \_addcarry_u64 based off of [Stack Overflow Question - How to detect integer overflow?](https://stackoverflow.com/questions/199333/how-to-detect-integer-overflow)

-### FloatToHex.h

-You might want to get the bits of a float exactly.
-FloatToHex allows you to transform a floating point percision number to its equivalent sized integer.
-Note this isn't very portable at all, and should be avoiding for production.
-This is used for [NumericalLimits](numericallimits) to print out the float's special values for Infinity, Quiet NaN, and Signaling NaN.

 ### SpecializeByNoexcept